western/http-here/README.md

 http-here --extend-mode --crypt /tmp
 ```

-Then, you set passcode to the form.
+Then, set your passcode to the form.

 During the process of uploading, your files will be crypt and their EXT change to `.crypt`